What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 - Conversion rate for each stage

 Tracking these metrics helps you see whether your inbound leads are really qualified for your product and how effective your outbound lead generation is.
 Also, tracking conversion rates will show you if there’s a certain stage where many leads or opportunities are lost.
-Then, you can focus on improving your efforts at that stage or changing the methods used to keep pushing leads toward a sale.
+Then, you can focus on improving your efforts at that stage or changing the methods to keep pushing leads toward a sale.

 Ready to get started with truly effective sales tracking?